fishcharlie/Altitude-TV-RSN-Streaming/README.md

 ## FAQ

-### What is the difference between the `data.numbers` and `data.csv` files?
+### What is the difference between the `data.numbers`, `data.csv` & `data.pdf` files?

-Due to `csv` files not supporting merge cells, and other features such as cell highlighting, I exported a copy in a `csv` format.
-The data is identical for each.
+There is no data differences between the file formats.
+Some styling differences exist in each, and in the case of `csv`, where merge cells doesn't work, data is duplicated across the cells that were merged in the Numbers file.

 ### How did you determine the Random Zip Code field?